Ukraine

 The registration consists of two letters, followed by four numerals and two letters.

-The first two letters denote the region (oblast) where AO stands for Zakarpats'k.
+The first two letters denote the region (oblast) where BM stands for Sumy.

 Left of the plate is a blue-yellow band (as the Ukrainian flag) with UA below the national coat-of-arms.